richardtallent/vue-simple-calendar/README.md

 - Receives this information and displays it with appropriate UI elements (suggested property name: `headerProps`)
 - Emits an event when the user wants to change the calendar period (suggested event name: `input`)

 Note above that both `previousPeriod` and `previousFullPeriod` are provided, as well as `nextPeriod` and `nextFullPeriod`.
 The reason for this distinction is to allow the developer to decide how the calendar's Previous and Next buttons should move through time if `displayPeriodCount` is greater than 1.
 My personal preference is to move forward and backward by one week / month, allowing the user to pinpoint the exact date window they wish to see.
-But in some applications (a "quarterly" calednar, for example, or a calendar with set two-week periods), it may be better for the buttons to jump backward and forward based on the `displayPeriodCount` setting.
+But in some applications (a "quarterly" calendar, for example, or a calendar with set two-week periods), it may be better for the buttons to jump backward and forward based on the `displayPeriodCount` setting.
 This gives the developer both options -- just choose which interaction you want to use, and use those dates to set the new `showDate`.

 ### dayHeader